International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_4_Information_Layer/3_4_InformationLayer.md

 representation depicts the complete Information Model in its particular way.
 Among the different representations, the Declarative Representation (IDS Vocabulary) is the only normative specification of the Information Model.
-As such, it is accompanied by a set of auxiliary resources (e.g. guidance documents, reference examples, validation tools, and editing tools intended to support a competent, appropriate, and consistent usage of the IDS Vocabulary).
+As such, it is accompanied by a set of auxiliary resources (e.g., guidance documents, reference examples, validation tools, and editing tools intended to support a competent, appropriate, and consistent usage of the IDS Vocabulary).